jpsilveira/summary_card_flutter/README.md

 * Status management via ChangeNotifier;
 * Consumption of GraphQL data through "subscription", allowing real time updates of the Card data;
 * Adaptable layout for different screen sizes;
-* Separation of main widgets.
+* Separation of main widgets;
+* Handling of integer and double values for json;
+* Trucate treatment of decimals for certain values.

 ## Architecture